Tiro-health/web-sdk-tutorial/npm+vanillajs/install-package.md

 ```

 ## GitHub Pages Deployment
-- Push to main/master branch to trigger automatic deployment
+- Push to main/master or axelv/npm+vanillajs branch to trigger automatic deployment
 - Site will be available at: https://tiro-health.github.io/web-sdk-tutorial/
 - GitHub Actions workflow handles build and deployment automatically
+- Current branch (axelv/npm+vanillajs) is enabled for testing deployment